 This population pyramid demonstrates the age and sex demographics of Hideout.
 As per the 2010 Census, a significant majority of Hideout residents are under 30 years old.
-Since the largest population of residents live at the Todd Hollow apartment complex, this data graphic, and the others to follow, reflect the complex's significance within the community.
+Since the largest population of residents live at the Deer Mountain Affordable Community, this data graphic, and the others to follow, reflect the complex's significance within the community.